agilepro/software-craftsmanship/docs/Documentation/latex-for-authors.md

 LaTeX has three kinds of dashes.

-* *The shorted is a simple hyphen which appears between words to make a single hyphenated  word.
+* The short is a simple hyphen which appears between words to make a single hyphenated  word.
 To do this use a single hyphen character as you would normally expect.
 * An N-Dash is a bit longer, and is used to specify a range of things, such as pages 32–35.
 For an N-Dash use two hyphens together.
 * An M-Dash is a longer dash that is used to separate a part of a sentence from another part.
 For this use three hyphen in a row.